takahirom/roborazzi/docs/topics/build_setup.md

 `./gradlew testDebugUnitTest -Proborazzi.test.verify=true`

+or

+`./gradlew testDebugUnitTest` after adding `roborazzi { taskType.set(RoborazziTaskType.Verify) }` to your module's Gradle build file or build convention plugin.

 </td><td>

 Validate changes made to an image.
 If there is any difference between the current image and the